soyoung97/soyoung97.github.io/_posts/2021-05-31-NAACL-2021-paper-review-about-semantic-parsing.md

 [6] [Learning to Synthesize Data for Semantic Parsing](https://arxiv.org/pdf/2104.05827.pdf)

-It seems like most of the SOTA semantic parsing papers are from one person: [Berlin Wang](https://berlino.github.io/).
+It seems like most of the SOTA semantic parsing papers are from one person: [Bailin Wang](https://berlino.github.io/).
 He is the author of RAT-SQL and [4], [5], and [6].

 ### [4]